Konstantin-Here-Now/weather/README.md

 # Weather

-This is a console application that allows you to get the weather (weather type, temperature), as well as the time of sunrise and sunset.
-The weather is taken using the Open Weather API.
+This is a console application that allows user to get the weather (weather type, temperature), as well as the time of sunrise and sunset.
+The weather is obtained using the Open Weather API.

 ## Contents